*The PMI VectorLink Burkina Faso project closed out on March 31, 2023.

 Malaria remains a major public health issue in Burkina Faso and is endemic throughout the country.
-Eighty percent of the estimated 19 million residents of Burkina Faso live in rural areas, where they are at greater risk for poverty and poorer health than their urban counterparts.
-In 2014, the proportion of children infected with malaria parasites in rural areas was three times that of children living urban areas.
+In 2021, Burkina Faso accounted for 3.3 percent of total malaria cases and 3.4 percent of total malaria deaths.
 Malaria prevention and control activities are guided by a national malaria control strategy, which supports the long-term vision of eliminating malaria in Burkina Faso by 2030.
 The strategy includes support for vector control, seasonal malaria chemoprevention for children under five years of age, intermittent preventive treatment for pregnant women, case management, and behavior change communication.

 With the U.S. President’s Malaria Initiative (PMI) funding, indoor residual spraying (IRS) was included as a priority vector control strategy and was implemented annually from 2018 to 2021.
 PMI VectorLink conducted spray operations in Burkina Faso in 2018 in the district of Kampti, Solenzo and Kongoussi; in 2019 in Kampti, Solenzo and Kongoussi; in 2020 in Kampti and Solenzo; and in 2021 in Kampti and Solenzo.
 The Kongoussi district was only sprayed in 2018 and 2019, and later removed as an IRS district due to security issues.